We have some exciting new additions to our holidays to Myanmar (Burma).

-Originally built in the mid-18th century, though once numerous, this is the last of Burma’s royal palaces.
+Originally built in the mid-18th century, though once numerous, this is the last of Myanmar (Burma)’s royal palaces.
 Surrounded by an impressive moat, the palace is built almost entirely and uniquely of wood, and still has some original features like a teak clock tower and traditionally built city walls.

-A lasting symbol of Burma’s extensive and rich history, the Royal Palace was home to the country’s last two monarchs of the Konbaung Dynasty, who in 1885 marked the end of a royal line that stretched back over one thousand years.
+A lasting symbol of Myanmar (Burma)’s extensive and rich history, the Royal Palace was home to the country’s last two monarchs of the Konbaung Dynasty, who in 1885 marked the end of a royal line that stretched back over one thousand years.

 Inle Lake, linger a little longer

 Some travellers on our Highlights of Myanmar (Burma) tour have told us that they fell in love withInle Lake as soon as they arrived and it was a shame to leave it after just one night.
 They recommended we increase the amount of time spent there, allowing our travellers to explore this iconic lake and its surroundings at a more relaxed pace.
 From March 2014, all our Highlights of Myanmar small group tours will have an additional night at Inle Lake to relax and enjoy one of the country’s most picturesque regions – the perfect way to wind down as the journey draws to a close.